-Mothercraft nurse and Kinderling Helpline expert Chris Minogue has lots of bright ideas about turning toileting terrors around.
+Mothercraft nurse and Feed Play Love Helpline expert Chris Minogue has lots of bright ideas about turning toileting terrors around.
 It can really help to slow things down and adopt a gentle approach, she explains.

-“She knows when she wants to go and will tell us and we’ll happily wear knickers, sit on the potty and toilet,” Diana told Kinderling, “but when it actually comes to doing a wee she freaks out.”
+“She knows when she wants to go and will tell us and will happily wear knickers, sit on the potty and toilet,” Diana told Helpline, “but when it actually comes to doing a wee, she freaks out.”